 Why Do Rabbit Teeth Keep Growing?

+A rabbit owner once asked do rabbit teeth keep growing. the simple answer is for the time being yes.
 The teeth on the front are the incisor incisors and they can be noticed very well.
 However, they have molars in the back of their mouths and they can become problems because they are hard to detect.
 For a longer time, rabbits have been eating some of the roughest food and they have evolved doing that.
 This causes their teeth to grow open roots which means that their teeth will continue to grow over time.
 While some of the minor teeth growing issues can be corrected with a healthy diet.

 However, most overgrown teeth conditions require medical attention.
 Chewing will help them to trim their teeth and prevent overgrowing.
 However, it has been noticed that some pet rabbits suffer from overgrown bunny teeth problems.
 However, regular vet visits to get your pet rabbit’s teeth checked for any problems.